-We have entered into an employment agreement with Mr. Herman whereby Mr. Herman was employed as our Chief Commercial Officer as of June 8, 2018.
-The employments agreement establishes Mr. Herman's title, his base salary, his eligibility for an annual bonus, and his eligibility for benefits and also provides for certain benefits upon termination of his employment under specified conditions.
-Mr. Herman is eligible to receive an annual bonus of up to thirty-five percent (35%) of his base salary.
+We have entered into an employment agreement with Dr. Steen Lisby whereby Dr. Lisby was employed as our Chief Scientific Officer as of June 1, 2020 (changing his position from Senior Vice President and Chief Medical Officer in which position he had served since June 2017).

+The employment agreement establishes Dr. Lisby's title, his base salary, his eligibility for an annual bonus, and his eligibility for benefits and also provides for certain benefits upon termination of his employment under specified conditions.
+Dr. Lisby is eligible to receive an annual bonus of up to twenty-five percent (25%) of his base salary.